Congratulations on your new snake! It’s a boy! Wait, no… It’s a girl! Actually… who even knows?!

 However, if you put a male and a female snake side-by-side, there is a definitive difference in the shape of their tails.

 The reproductive organs of male reptiles are called hemipenes.
-Hemipenes are housed internally in the snake’s cloaca.
+Hemipenes are housed internally in the snake’s cloaca and are essentially two penises.

 If you are looking at a male snake’s tail, you may notice these features: